 Cultivated by the Chattanooga mountain music scene, Emerald began fiddling with local bands and pickers at the age of 12.
 However, it wasn’t until she saw the Johnny Cash biopic film “Walk The Line” that her passion for Classic Country, Rockabilly, and Americana music became clear.

 Emerald began writing her own American-inspired originals at 15 years old, writing lyrics that paint pictures of nostalgia, independence, love, heartache, and individuality.
-In 2018, Emerald graduated from Middle Tennessee State University with a bachelor's in Music Business while also interning at the independent Roots music label Compass Records.
+In 2018, Emerald graduated from Middle Tennessee State University with a bachelor's in Music Business while also interning at independent Roots music label Compass Records.

-In March 2020, right before the world shut down, Emerald released her first original single “Kansas”.
+In March of 2020, right before the world shut down, Emerald released her first original single “Kansas”.
 She then released her first self-titled EP later that year.
 People have compared her music, style, and performance to artists like Brandi Carlile, Rosanne Cash, Amanda Shires, and even Elvis Presley.